 During the 70's, lower levels of illness combined with fewer flu epidemics and increasing cost of goods resulted in a 30% decline in Lucozade sales between 1974 and 1978.

 In an effort to combat declining popularity and sales, in 1983, Lucozade again got rebranded, revising its slogan to say “Lucozade replaces lost energy.”
 This marketing tweak was a huge win for brand owners, as Lucozade sales tripled over the next six years!

 In 1989, the Beecham Group merged to form SmithKline Beecham, which again merged in 2000 with Glaxo Wellcome to become GlaxoSmithKline.
 In September 2013, the British pharmaceutical company sold Lucozade and Ribena (another carbonated drink), to the Japanese conglomerate Suntory for £1.35 billion.

 In 2016, parent company Lucozade Ribena Suntory reformulated its top-selling beverage and the results of which were not received well at all.
-Maybe they should have learned from Coca-Cola’s reformulation debacle in the 80s as proof that you shouldn’t mess with a good thing…
+Maybe they should have learned from Coca-Cola’s reformulation debacle in the 80's as proof that you should not mess with success…

-Reported by The Grocer, a trade publication covering happenings in the food and drink industry, Lucozade’s de-glucosification translated into a drop in sales of 8.4%, roughly £25 million ($28.3 million US Dollars).
+Reported by The Grocer, a trade publication covering the food and beverage industry, Lucozade’s de-glucosification translated into a drop in sales of 8.4%, roughly £25 million ($28.3 million US Dollars).

 Lucozade’s manufacturer stated they altered the recipe to be lower sugar in an attempt to bypass the Government's new tax on added sugar.